Wintermute0110/plugin.program.ADL/README.md

 ## Installing the latest development version ##

-It is important that you follow this instructions or Advanced Emulator Launcher won't work well.
+It is important that you follow this instructions or Advanced DOOM Launcher won't work well.

   1) In this page click on the green button `Clone or Download` --> `Download ZIP`